acquia/acquia-search-service-export/README.txt

+# Acquia Search Governor PHP Client

 This add-on is intended to export a complete Acquia Search Index using command line tools

+This repository contains a command line tool that can be run via any *nix-like terminal for exporting all or just one Acquia Search index attached to a subscription.

+## Installation

+### Phar (Recommended for CLI use)

+Visit https://github.com/acquia/acquia-search-service-export/releases/latest and download the latest stable version.
+The usage examples below assume this method of installation.

+## Usage

-To export all Indexes.
-The command will ask and store your Acquia Network credentials ./acquia-search-service-export export
+### To export all Indexes.
+The command will ask and store your Acquia Network credentials

+    ./acquia-search-service-export export

-To export 1 specific index ./acquia-search-service-export export --index ABCD-1234
+### To export 1 specific index

+    ./acquia-search-service-export export --index ABCD-1234

-To export to a specific directory ./acquia-search-service-export export --path "/tmp/acquia_search_export"
+### To export to a specific directory

+    ./acquia-search-service-export export --path "/tmp/acquia_search_export"

-Example
+## Example

     ./acquia-search-service-export export --index ILMV-27747
     [info] Checking if the given subscription has Acquia Search indexes...